OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The frequency and ease with which threats steal protected credentials demands "design for failure".
 Having detected theft, a credential storage scheme must support continued operation by marking credential data as compromised.
 It's also critical to engage alternative credential validation workflows as follows:

-1. Protect the user’s account
+1. Protect the user's account
-    1. Invalidate authentication ‘shortcuts’ by disallowing login without 2nd factors, secret questions or some other form of strong authentication.
+    1. Invalidate authentication 'shortcuts' by disallowing login without 2nd factors, secret questions or some other form of strong authentication.
     2. Disallow changes to user accounts such as editing secret questions and changing account multi-factor configuration settings.

 2. Load and use new protection scheme
     1. Load a new, stronger credential protection scheme (See next section on: Upgrading your existing password hashing solution)
     2. Include version information stored with form
-    3. Set ‘tainted’/‘compromised’ bit until user resets credentials
+    3. Set 'tainted'/'compromised' bit until user resets credentials
     4. Rotate any keys and/or adjust protection function parameters such as work factor or salt
     5. Increment scheme version number